-Meat, dairy, and processed foods are tracking toxic sludge through your baby house.
+Meat, dairy, and processed foods are tracking toxic sludge through your baby’s house.
 They’re clogging your arteries, raising your blood pressure, and pumping you full of cholesterol, toxins, hormones, and antibiotics that you don’t need.

 Nasty Food #1: Meat

-Unlike true carnivores (think big jungle cats with huge pointy teeth), whose short intestinal tracts allow for much faster input-output, when we humans eat meat, it gets to spend time on the 98.6-degree-Fahrenheit lazy river of our insides—up to 72 hours, to be exact.
+Unlike true carnivores (think big jungle cats with big, pointy teeth), whose short intestinal tracts allow for much faster input-output when we humans eat meat, it gets to spend time on the 98.6-degree-Fahrenheit lazy river of our insides—up to 72 hours, to be exact.
 And what’s it doing in those 72 hours?
 It’s rotting.
-That’s 3 days that a decomposing piece of flesh is sharing a bunk bed with your baby!
+That’s three days that a decomposing piece of flesh is sharing a bunk bed with your baby!
 Yes, it’s being dealt with by your digestive system, but while that meat is taking days and days to break down, it’s leaching a noxious cocktail of hormones, antibiotics, pesticides, pollutants, bacteria, and viruses into your body.

 Fish isn’t much better.
-The tons of garbage floating in the ocean slowly breaks down into snack-size particles for little plankton-eating fish.
+The tons of garbage floating in the oceans slowly break down into snack-size particles for little plankton-eating fish.
 And when those little fish become dinner for the big fish—which we in turn eat—they’re passing on not only mercury but also organochlorines, polychlorinated biphenyls (PCBs), and other environmental toxins that are known to be major offenders in fertility, increasing the risk of endometriosis and altering hormonal function.

 Yes, omega-3 fatty acids (found in some fish) are good at lowering the risk of heart disease, improving blood vessel function, and improving the overall health of people with diabetes, but we can also get these health benefits from omega-3-rich sources like walnuts, chia, hemp, and flaxseeds, without any of the fishy stuff.